-A paper about satire—& liking the world versus contempt.
-It was originally given at a public seminar on the Aesthetic Realism Teaching Method.
+This paper about satire—& liking the world versus contempt—was part of a public seminar on the Aesthetic Realism Teaching Method

 Successful learning depends, Aesthetic Realism explains, on a student’s liking the world by seeing it truly through the subjects he studies.
 Yet, by the time students get to school, they have often seen many things which make it difficult to feel the world can be liked—worry and anger at home, people sleeping in doorways or cardboard boxes, people hurting one another.
 It is a wonder some students get there at all.
 There are things that are unjust, and that we have to be against.